OLAP in React Pivot Table component

 export default App;

-Limitations for virtual scrolling
+Limitations for Virtual Scrolling

-• Resizing columns or setting width to individual columns affects the calculation used to pick the correct page on scrolling.
+must be set in pixels; percentage values are not supported. - Resizing columns or setting width to individual columns affects the calculation used to pick the correct page on scrolling.

-Run the application
+Run the Application

 npm start